G Herbo: 2018–present: Swervo, Still Swervin, PTSD, and 25

 On March 16, 2018, Herbo went on radio station K104 in Dallas, Texas, and did a freestyle to the beat used in the song "Who Run It".
 Six days later, the full remix was released on all music platforms.
 The freestyle caught so much attention, later the rapper Lil Uzi Vert eventually featured on his own remix to "Who Run It".
 Before this collaboration happened, Herbo released the single "Shook".
 This song appeared on the deluxe edition to his album Humble Beast, which was released in 2018.
 Throughout the year, he released a couple of other singles titled "Focused" and "Swervo".
 On July 27, 2018, Herbo released the album Swervo, which included features from rappers 21 Savage, Chief Keef, Young Thug, and Juice Wrld.
 This album included the singles "Swervo", "Focused", and "Who Run It", but not the remix featuring Lil Uzi Vert.
 This album was entirely produced by Southside.
 They had worked together before but never on a full album.
 On December 14, 2018, Vic Mensa released his album titled HOOLIGANS.
 Herbo was featured on the song "Rowdy".
 In early 2019, the single "Up It" was released, this appeared on his second album entirely produced by Southside titled Still Swervin, which was released on February 1, 2019.

 On February 28, 2020, G Herbo released the album PTSD with 14 tracks and featuring A Boogie wit da Hoodie, BJ the Chicago Kid, Lil Durk, Chance the Rapper, Juice Wrld, Lil Uzi Vert, 21 Savage, Polo G, and multiple other artists.
 The album debuted at number 7 on the Billboard 200.
+On March 6, 2020, G Herbo featured on friend and Chicago drill rapper King Von song named "On Yo Ass", for his mixtape Levon James.
+A music video was also released on the same day.